 5 Bad Habits That Sabotage Your House Cleaning Efforts

-Are you sabotaging your efforts to get your house clean?
+Are your bad habits sabotaging your efforts to get your house clean?

 Cleaning the house day in and day out is nobody’s idea of a good time (well, nobody I’ve ever met!)
 Unfortunately, it does have to be done, and done repeatedly.
 Despite what my Hubs seems to think (!) house cleaning is not a do-it-once-and-it-lasts-forever activity.